LesterLyu/What-To-Eat/DOCUMENT/messages/message-delete-user.md

-# user delete its own message
+# User delete its own message

 Used for a user to delete a message from his own collection of messages